fsfe/reuse-tool/docs/man/reuse-download.rst

 The *license* arguments must be SPDX License Identifiers.

-The ``LICENSES/`` directory can will be found in the root of your project.
+The ``LICENSES/`` directory will be found in the root of your project.
 If you are already in a directory named ``LICENSES`` and you are not in a VCS repository, that directory will be used.

 If no ``LICENSES/`` directory exists, one will be created.